wcooley/puppet-user_ssh_pubkey/README.md

 [![Build
 Status](https://travis-ci.org/wcooley/facter-user_ssh_pubkey.svg?branch=master)](https://travis-ci.org/wcooley/facter-user_ssh_pubkey)

-Generate user SSH keys on nodes and collect the public keys and make available as facts.
+Generate user SSH keys on nodes and make public keys available as facts.
 These facts can then be collected as exported resources to populate `ssh_authorized_key` resources.

+Note that, with this workflow, the agent will have to run twice before the keys are available -- facts are collected before resources are created, so the first time through the keypair will be generated and the second time the public key will be available as a fact.

+Note, that, also populating the `user_ssh_pubkey` external fact is (currently) unimplemented.

 Facts
 -----